mastodon/documentation/content/en/api/entities.md

 ---

 - All IDs are encoded as strings
-- All datetimes are in ISO8601 format
+- All datetimes are in ISO 8601 format
 - All HTML strings are sanitized by the server
-- All language codes are in ISO6391 format
+- All language codes are in ISO 6391 format

 ## Account